Self-driving buses, shuttles to be tested in 3 towns from 2022

 Starting from 2022, self-driving buses will be deployed in these three towns during off-peak periods.
 At the same time, autonomous shuttles will provide first-last mile connection for residents and workers in these districts, Mr Khaw said.

+The autonomous scheduled services will complement human-driven public buses and will initially travel on less crowded roads, said the Ministry of Transport and Land Transport Authority (LTA) in a joint press release.

+LTA is also exploring the use of self-driving buses for express transit links to connect the North-East Line to the North-South, East-West and Thomson East Coast Lines.
+Commuters will be able to hail the services via their mobile phones, it added.

-“We expect that the AVs will greatly enhance the accessibility and connectivity of our public transport system, particularly for the old, families with the young, and the less mobile,” he said.
+“We expect that the AVs will greatly enhance the accessibility and connectivity of our public transport system, particularly for the old, families with the young, and the less mobile,” Mr Khaw said.

 “More importantly, we can gain further insights into how we can develop new towns or refurbish existing ones for the safe mass deployment of AVs.”